Patanjalijoshi/Arduino---Controlling-a-light-bulb-using-keyboard-input/README.md

 # Arduino---Controlling-a-light-bulb-using-keyboard-input
-In this project the serial monitor is used to send commands to the arduino mega 2560 to toggle a lightbulb on or off.
-The lightbulbs operationg voltage is 220 volts so a relay is used to toggle its state of operation.
+In this project, the serial monitor is used to send commands to the Arduino mega 2560 to toggle a lightbulb on or off.
+The lightbulb's operating voltage is 220 volts so a relay is used to toggle its state of operation.